FabricMC/fabric-docs/develop/classtweaker/accesswidening.md

   - YTG1234
 ---

-Access widening is a type of [class tweaking](../classtweaker) used to loosen the access limits of classes, methods and fields.
-This includes making them public, extendable and/or mutable.
-To access fields or methods, it can be an alternative to [accessor mixins](https://wiki.fabricmc.net/tutorial:mixin_accessors), but there are two situations where [accessors](https://wiki.fabricmc.net/tutorial:mixin_accessors) are insufficient and access widening is necessary:
+When accessing fields or methods, it can be an alternative to [accessor mixins](https://wiki.fabricmc.net/tutorial:mixin_accessors), but there are two situations where accessors are insufficient and access widening is necessary:

-- Needing to access a (package) private class
+- If you need to access a `private` or a package-private class
-- Needing to override a final method or subclass a final class.
+- If you need to override a `final` method, or subclass a `final` class.

 Note that, unlike [accessor mixins](https://wiki.fabricmc.net/tutorial:mixin_accessors), [class tweaking](../classtweaker) only works on Vanilla Minecraft classes, and not on other mods.